Wamasoet/UVOSuit/README.md

   Tweaking projection boundaries in real time can introduce visual warping or mismatched view bounds.
 To cleanly reset and force the engine to recalculate its projection matrices, click **Reinitialize Runtime** inside the UEVR dashboard.
   *Note:* Triggering *Reinitialize Runtime* in certain titles (such as *Atomic Heart* or *Clair Obscur: Expedition 33*) can trigger a crash to desktop (CTD).
 It is best practice to dial in your baseline FOV from a pause menu or stable scene.
 * **Visual Artifacts:**
   Extreme convergence angles or radical projection crops can occasionally conflict with screen-space passes (SSAO, SSR) or engine-level occlusion culling.
-Throughout testing in games like *Atomic Heart*, *Lies of P*, *Little Nightmares II*, and *Stray*, properly calibrated values ran clean without game-breaking pipeline bugs.
+Throughout testing, properly calibrated values ran clean without game-breaking pipeline bugs.

 ---